NxPKG/khulnasoft-docs/content/pub-sub/learning/command-line-wrangler.md

 title: Using Wrangler (Command Line Interface)
 pcx_content_type: reference
 type: example
-summary: How to manage Pub/Sub with Wrangler, the Cloudflare CLI.
+summary: How to manage Pub/Sub with Wrangler, the Khulnasoft CLI.
 ---

 # What is Wrangler?

-Wrangler is a command-line tool for building and managing Cloudflare's Developer Platform, including [Cloudflare Workers](https://workers.cloudflare.com/), [R2 Storage](/r2/) and [Cloudflare Pub/Sub](/pub-sub/).
+Wrangler is a command-line tool for building and managing Khulnasoft's Developer Platform, including [Khulnasoft Workers](https://workers.Khulnasoft.com/), [R2 Storage](/r2/) and [Khulnasoft Pub/Sub](/pub-sub/).

 {{<Aside type="note">}}